krishayM/GANDrugDiscovery/in_progress_TransformerGAN/README.md

 The code performs the experiment on synthetic data as described in the paper.

-You are encouraged to raise any doubts regarding the working of the code as Issues.

 To run the code:
 ```bash
 python main.py